Neonatal Sepsis - Sepsis in Newborns

 Contributor

 Neonatal sepsis is a major cause of hospitalization and infant death and can result from meningitis, pneumonia, gastroenteritis, or other serious infections.
 Early detection and treatment can reduce morbidity and mortality, but nonspecific symptoms cause difficulty in differentiating bacterial and viral infections.
-Recently, the Surviving Sepsis Campaign (SSC) released an international guideline for the management of septic shock and sepsis-associated organ dysfunction in children, which serves as a companion to the SSC guideline for adult sepsis.
-Although there are no definitive confirmatory diagnostic tests for sepsis, laboratory tests including blood cultures, C-reactive protein (CRP), and procalcitonin (PCT) tests can contribute to the investigation of sepsis and help in determining when to discontinue treatment.
+Although there are no definitive confirmatory diagnostic tests for sepsis, blood and cerebrospinal fluid (CSF) cultures that confirm infection can contribute to the investigation of sepsis and guide treatment selection. , Blood lactate and procalcitonin (PCT) measurements can help monitor treatment response and guide the duration of antimicrobial therapy. ,

 Quick Answers for Clinicians